Are Hipsters just licensed yuppies?

 It may be something of a chicken or egg question in terms of whether hipsters came as a consequence or were a response to capitalism.
 Either way, I do not feel that it is fair to tarnish them with the same brush as a yuppie.

 Both hipsters and yuppies are an obvious echo of the society that they inhabit.
 However, you do have to have a certain amount of wealth behind you to fall into either category.
 To the latter, this is seen as the positive thing in itself, whereas hipsters are more a representation of millennials being a first generation to be less financially stable than their parents and are more in craving of experiences that are at least not so directly materialistic.
-This gives their supposed want of instant gratification some kudos.
+This gives their supposed want of instant gratification some kudos at least.

 If hipsters can exploit their position and question, rather than solely consume, society’s practises, we can use our minds to pool our resources and work collectively for the good of society and eventually break class and cultural lines.